Tim Bender: Other snowmobile activities

 Bender formed and ran Bender Racing, a snowmobile performance parts company.
 He sold the company in 1997 to go NASCAR racing and the company continues to carry his name.
 As of 2011, he was the Team Manager for the Hentges Racing Polaris team.
 As of 2014, Bender is on the Board of Directors for the Snowmobile Hill Climb Racing Association (SHCRA).

 Stock car racing

-Bender raced selected events on the K&N Pro Series East tour between 1988 and 1991 with one Top 10 finish.
+Bender raced selected events on the Busch North Series tour between 1988 and 1991 with one top-ten finish.
 He raced in selected NASCAR Sportsman Division events from 1990 until 1996.
 He began racing full-time for the newly retired Robbie Reiser in 1997.
 Bender won his only career NASCAR pole position of 179.835 mph at the Stihl Outdoor Power Tools 300 (Atlanta Motor Speedway).
-After the eighth race, he suffered a career-ending back injury.
+He suffered a career-ending neck injury in qualifying for the season's ninth race at Bristol Motor Speedway.
 Reiser selected Matt Kenseth to replace Bender, and the team would go on to finish second in the following season's Busch Series championship.